edasu/Titanic/README.md

 # Titanic
-<p> predict if a passengers from test data survived the sinking of the Titanic or not.
+<p> Predict if a passengers from test data survived the sinking of the Titanic or not.
 For each in the test set, it predicts a 0 or 1 value for the variable.